Christheoreo/simple-docker-api/README.md

 Next, use `go get` to install dependencies.

 ## Prerequisites
-Go is already downloaded and setup on your workspace.
+Go is already downloaded and setup on your workspace!

 # Licence
 Copyright 2020 Christheoreo